The online Comment window has expired

 • Default_avatar

-Alice Hallaman about 2 years ago
+Alice Hallaman over 2 years ago

 I am writing for all the women past, present and future that deserve to have the legacy of Mills College protected.
 The world needs Mills College to continue to empower women and promote social justice!!!
 Mills College is a valuable, irreplaceable treasure to Oakland and the world!!
 Please investigate the merger and stand up for women and justice at a time when we need to have our voices heard and protected more than ever!!